Fabián Bustos: Delfín

-Bustos was named in charge of fellow second division side Delfín on 3 January 2015.
+He was named in charge of fellow second division side Delfín on 3 January 2015.
 He led Delfín back to the top tier after 15 years, but was dismissed by the club on 30 April 2016.

-Bustos returned to the club in December 2016, now as a sporting director, but was named manager again in April 2018, after the departure of Guillermo Sanguinetti.
-He was also in charge of Delfín in their first-ever Serie A title in 2019, but left the club on 15 December of that year.
+Bustos returned to the club in December 2016, now as a sporting director, but was named manager again in April 2018, after the departure of Guillermo Sanguinetti, managing to qualify Delfín to the 2019 Copa Sudamericana.
+He stayed in charge of the team for the following season, in which the club finished in 4th place of the first stage of the 2019 Serie A, advancing to the playoffs.
+After defeating Independiente del Valle, Macará and L.D.U.
+Quito in the final, Bustos led Delfín to their first-ever Serie A title; however, he left the club on 15 December of that year.

 Barcelona SC

 Immediately after leaving Delfín, Bustos took over Barcelona SC.
-In his first season, he won a second consecutive Serie A title, and led the club to the semifinals of the 2021 Copa Libertadores.
+In his first season, he won a second consecutive Serie A title, once again defeating L.D.U.
+Quito in the finals, and led the club to the semifinals of the 2021 Copa Libertadores.
 On 25 February 2022, Barcelona announced Bustos' departure through a press conference, with his last match in charge of the club occurring the following day.